 2. You Need a Teaching Degree to Be a Certified Teacher

-A study prepared by the National Center for Education Statistics (NCES) in 2017 found that almost 98 percent of teachers at public elementary and secondary schools had a bachelor’s degree or higher.
+A study prepared by the National Center for Education Statistics (NCES) found that almost 98 percent of teachers at public elementary and secondary schools had a bachelor’s degree or higher.
 And when you consider that all 50 states and the District of Columbia now require a minimum of a bachelor’s degree for teacher certification, you need to get a teaching degree to become a teacher.

 3. Degree Programs Help You Think Like a Teacher